machalejm/python-template/README.md

 # python-template

-A template Python repository by James Mac Hale.
+A template for a simple python project by James Mac Hale.

 # Quick Start Guide